 Families are defined by federal regulation and state law as follows:

 Our greatest need is for families who are willing to take school aged children, teens, and sibling groups.
-We are currently only licensing families interested in working with children ages 10 and older.

 You will be assigned a foster care coordinator/assessor who will complete your home study with you.
 If you have met the requirements you will become licensed to foster and will be approved for adoption.

 Your role is to:

 No. You can own or rent and can live in a house, apartment, or mobile home.
 You must have sufficient space for children and their belongings.

 A foster home license is good for 2 years.